-As purse strings tighten and free-time gets smaller, more and more people are opting for easy-to-keep indoor plants over large and opulent gardens.
-For many, home means a flat or apartment completely devoid of an outdoor space to get green fingered anyway.
+People are opting for easy-to-keep indoor plants over large and opulent gardens.
+For many, home means a flat or apartment completely devoid of outdoor space to get green-fingered anyway.

 Bringing the outside in is currently a hugely popular interior design trend.
 Not just that, but so many studies have proved the benefits of having indoor plants; such as… improving air quality, reducing stress and creating a sense of well-being.